 Opportunity for Alignment:

 It's important for the team to collaborate and land on an estimate for each work item in the sprint - not so much for the actual estimate itself but more for the shared understanding based on the requirements.
 This is often seen in both over and under estimates on the burndown chart.
-Below, the burndown chart reflects where some work was overestimated; the team is on track to the work well before the end of the sprint.
+Below, the burndown chart reflects where some work was overestimated; the team is on track to complete the work well before the end of the sprint.

 Plateaus on the burndown chart are typical when you have a team who is either new to Agile as a whole or new to working together.
 It's an indication that the team got off to a good start early on, but didn't carry the effort through the remaining work items.